From Order to Office: ezCater Seamlessly Serves Millions by Tapping into Slack and Agentforce

 ezCater was born out of a unique and largely unmet need: making business catering simple and seamless.
-Across industries, professionals regularly manage meals for meetings, events, and entire organisations, but 'chief catering officer' isn't anyone's official title.
+Across industries, professionals regularly manage meals for meetings, events, and entire organizations, but “chief catering officer” isn’t anyone’s official title.
 The pandemic added an additional layer of complexity: Headcount fluctuates on any given day, making food for work more challenging, and arguably more important.

 Managing food for the workplace is high stakes: Where should we order from?
 How much food should we get?
 What should we do if the food doesn’t show up on time and as expected?
 When you add in dietary preferences, company policies, budgets, and expensing, it can quickly get overwhelming. ezCater can help solve these complexities, thanks to nearly two decades of catering data, a network of more than 100,000 restaurants nationwide, and Slack as their workplace operating system.